-Living in LA isn’t always cheap, but just because the rents are high doesn’t mean having fun has to break the bank too.
-There are so many exciting ways to explore and play that won’t cost you a dime.
-From aquariums to art museums, here are our favorite free things to do with kids under five.
+Living in LA may not be cheap but that doesn’t mean having fun has to break the bank too.
+From aquariums to art museum, there are so many exciting ways to explore and play that won’t cost you a dime.
+Here are our favorite free things to do with kids under five.

 1. The California Science Center